From top to bottom and front to back, truck drivers need to be mindful of many things during the summer months.

 Make sure your windshield wipers are in good condition not only for bug wiping but also rain swiping.
 In a heavy downpour, those raindrops can be just as big – and obstructing – as a splattered flying insect.
 You should have a full washer tank when heading out for a drive.

-In addition to tourists, be on the lookout for locals in the area – and we are talking about the four-legged wildlife kind.
+In addition to bugs, be on the lookout for locals in the area – and we are talking about the four-legged wildlife kind.
 With the summer sun rising much earlier in the morning and lasting well into the night, many animals are awake and active longer than they might be in the winter months.

 This is also the time of year that construction zones can appear and either change the flow of traffic or cause it to detour altogether.
 Remember the common courtesy – and laws – when passing through a construction zone.
 Reduce your speed and allow generous clearance when passing equipment and the flag people giving instructions to motorists.
 Like our drivers, everyone wants to get home safely at the end of the day.
 Construction workers are no different and deserve our respect when on duty.